festim-dev/FESTIM/docs/source/userguide/settings.rst

 Settings
 ========

-The settings of a FESTIM simulation are defined with a :code:`Settings` object.
+The settings of a FESTIM simulation are defined with a :class:`festim.Settings` object.

 .. code-block:: python